sudomesh/mounting/README.md

 ## Questions to ask at the very beginning

 * Where do you want to mount your extender node?
 Do you know what you are aiming at?
+Do you know of any nearby PON nodes?
 * Do you have a group of people to do the mount with?
 Ideally between two and four people, with at least one having done an install before.
 * Have you had any safety training?
-At the least, brush up on OSHA guidelines.
+At the least, brush up on OSHA guidelines, especially [the ladder section](https://www.osha.gov/pls/oshaweb/owadisp.show_document?p_table=STANDARDS&p_id=9715).
-* Do your research using publicly available GIS information (i.e. Google Earth).
+* Did you look up the location in publicly available GIS and LIDAR data (i.e. Google Earth/Maps and https://link.ubnt.com/)?

 ## Scouting the location